jaspector

 A building permit is required for all construction within the City of Sun Valley.

-Typical processing time is 2-4 weeks for plan review; varies by project complexity.
+Building permit processing times in Sun Valley, ID typically run 2-4 weeks for plan review; varies by project complexity.
 Hillside projects may require additional time for design review..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Sun Valley, ID.
 The following work is generally exempt: Single-family homes exempt from automatic fire sprinkler requirements (sprinklers optional).
 Note: Hillside development regulations strictly enforced: building on natural slopes exceeding 25% prohibited unless variance granted.
 Limited exceptions apply to Bitterroot Road, Silverweed Way, and Snowbrush Lane.
 Property owners must consult Community Development early regarding slope requirements.
+When in doubt, confirm with the local building department before starting work.